Private Health Insurance for Individuals and Families

 Catastrophic plans aren't available in every state.
 Some states also have an "Expanded Bronze" option that offers more benefits than Bronze plans.

 Silver health insurance plans are the most popular option and have the best medical coverage for most people.
-They have middle-of-the-road monthly rates, deductibles and out-of-pocket maximums.
+They have middle-of-the-road monthly rates and costs you're responsible for paying when you visit the doctor.

-A Silver plan offers more financial stability in case you or a family member have a serious medical problem.
+A Silver plan offers more coverage in case you or a family member have a serious medical problem.
 It can also help you stick to your budget with an affordable monthly rate.

 If you need low-income health insurance, a Silver plan could be a good option.
-Silver plans have a feature you can qualify for based on your income that lowers the deductible, copayment and coinsurance amounts.
-This is called a cost-sharing reduction, and it can make medical care more affordable.
+Silver plans have extra subsidies you can qualify for based on your income that lowers the deductible, copayment and coinsurance amounts, called cost-sharing reductions.

 Gold and Platinum health insurance plans have the highest monthly costs and the best benefits.
 You pay more each month with these options, but you pay less when you need medical care.
 Paying for this level of coverage is typically only worth it for older individuals or those who may have health conditions that require frequent care or costly prescription drugs.